SiBeer/SiBeer.github.io/_pages/about.md

  **My main research topics are:**

 * The use of explainable AI to extract new information from multi-omics data
+* 3D printing for phantom development
-* Phantom development for hybrid MRI/PET
+* Hybrid MRI/PET
 * PET imaging in awake animals (SleepLess Project)
-* Hybrid MRI/PET

 I am always happy to welcome motivated people.
 Just contact me via si.beer@fz-juelich.de.